 VPA honors-level courses

-Honors-level courses in the visual and performing arts (VPA) must have as a prerequisite at least two years of college-preparatory work in the discipline or comparable (alternative) experience that includes all five component strands of the Visual and Performing Arts Content Standards for California Public Schools [PDF].
+Honors-level courses in the visual and performing arts (VPA) must have as a prerequisite at least one year of college-preparatory work in the discipline or comparable (alternative) experience that includes all five component strands of the Visual and Performing Arts Content Standards for California Public Schools [PDF].
 Honors courses may be open to students who have not completed the prerequisite college-preparatory work but whose preparation in the art form is at a high artistic level and who can demonstrate comprehensive knowledge in all five component strands of the art form.
 Alternative entrance into the honors-level course shall be by audition/demonstration and a standards-based content exam (oral, written or portfolio/performance).

 Honors-level VPA courses will be demonstrably more challenging than regular college-preparatory classes, and study content in the art form that is of artistic and cultural merit and represents a variety of styles, genres or historical periods.
 The curriculum must be comparable to college curriculum and require in-depth written assignments that demonstrate student knowledge across the component strands and related arts standards.
 Each student must complete a variety of individual assessments with a comprehensive final examination in the form of a recital, production, analytical/historical paper or exhibition, and that will include a written component (in the case of a recital, exhibition or production) and post-performance presentation as the culmination of their “capstone project,” as well as other assessment tools appropriate to the five strands of the art form, and representative of high levels of analysis and self-evaluation.

 UC honors-level visual and performing arts courses must also meet the general “a-g” honors-level course criteria.